Julia Buckner, Professor & Director of Clinical Training

 Dr. Buckner is currently accepting new students.

-Primary focus concerns understanding the nature and treatment of anxiety disorders,
+Primary focus concerns understanding the nature and treatment of substance use disorders,

-This line of research focuses on three interrelated domains: (1) delineation of causal and maintaining relations between anxiety and addictive behaviors, (2) investigation of mechanisms underlying these relations (including psychosocial, cognitive, cultural, developmental, and biological variables), and (3) development and evaluation of empirically-informed treatment and prevention protocols for anxiety disorders in and of themselves as well as when they co-occur with substance use disorders.
+This line of research focuses on three interrelated domains: (1) delineation of causal and maintaining relations between anxiety and substance use behaviors, (2) investigation of mechanisms underlying these relations (including psychosocial, cognitive, cultural, developmental, and biological variables), and (3) development and evaluation of empirically-informed treatment and prevention protocols for substance use disorders in and of themselves as well as when they co-occur with anxiety and related disorders.

 Current projects include:

-- Evaluation of the efficacy of an integrated CBT for co-occurring anxiety and cannabis use disorders (1R34DA031937-01A1).
+- Evaluation of the efficacy of an integrated CBT for smoking cessation among individuals with elevated anxiety

 - Identification of mechanisms underlying the high rates of co-occurring anxiety and problematic substance use (with an emphasis on social anxiety and marijuana and alcohol use).